-- Hundreds, not to say thousands, of dogs will die, and families will be devastated.
+- Hundreds, not to say thousands, of dogs, will die, and families will be devastated.

 So, Justin, it's come down to this.
 One person (me) asking another person (you) to place a hold on a by-law.
 M. Coderre needs to hear from a higher power that his by-law is not the solution.
 At least not the one he proposes.
-I know my quest is not a matter of national security or about military pay checks (you met one of my students last Saturday at the Longue-Pointe army base; he volunteers with his pitbull Reggie in my animal-assisted therapy program).
+I know my quest is not a matter of national security or about military paychecks (you met one of my students last Saturday at the Longue-Pointe army base; he volunteers with his Pitbull Reggie in my animal-assisted therapy program).

 I just put that last bit of information there because the world is a small place, and what affects one affects others.
-Many people find themselves in my position; there dogs are family or work partners.
+Many people find themselves in my position; their dogs are family or work partners.
 As you know Justin, dogs play an important role in our lives, and as my friend would say Haste makes waste!
 I risk losing part of my income with this by-law, and, like many others, I risk losing my partner in the process.
 Therefore, I’m asking you, dear Justin, to at least call the man and talk some sense into him.

 Till then, many thousand thanks in advance.

 My list is long, way too long to post here, so I'll send them to you should you need information when you talk with M. Coderre.
 My e-mail is email@example.com